Science

 Environmental Science

 Environmental Science is another culmination of a thorough education in science at Roxbury Latin.
-Completion of Chemistry is required of boys electing Environmental Science along with permission of the department.
-In 2011, the human population reached 7 billion.
+Completion of Chemistry or Honors Chemistry is required of boys electing Environmental Science along with permission of the department.
+In 2022, the human population reached 8 billion.
 If current trends continue, the population could reach 10 billion within the lifetime of today’s Roxbury Latin students.
 Is our growing population’s use of natural resources—forests, agricultural lands, oceans, fresh water, fossil fuels—sustainable?
 Are the ways in which we meet society’s needs today going to compromise the ability of future generations to meet their needs?
 If so, what changes can be made in current natural resource use patterns?
 In Environmental Science, each student develops and defends his own answer to these questions.
 While the course focuses on the science behind the earth’s biotic and abiotic systems and the ways in which humans are impacting them, students also discuss the economic, societal, and cultural barriers to change, and the opportunities to overcome these barriers through education, public policy, technological advancement, and individual actions.
+Throughout the year, students use the Roxbury Latin forest as a living laboratory, observing and investigating the earth’s ecological and physical systems.
+Topics include energy flows, the hydrologic cycle, biogeochemical cycles, biodiversity, species interactions, soils, climate and weather, and forestry.
+They uncover the geologic and written history of the Roxbury Latin forest, and take an in-depth look at the many ecosystem services it provides today.
+The students use their local forest explorations as a platform for learning about the world’s other major biomes and aquatic ecosystems, and for considering the range of impacts that human actions are having on the environment.

 -